AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 coefficient optimisation, cost function coefficients (for alpha, beta, and gamma) must be provided (all coefficients must be in [0,1]).

-To visualise resulting topologies, use the `visualise.sh` script (make sure to pass the correct constellations to the `visualise()` function) - see [here](project/analysis/visualisation.py) for more information on using the visualise function.

 Example:

 `python __main__.py --tles starlink-constellation_tles.txt.tmp --constellation Starlink-550 --m 72 --n 22 --i 53 --rev
 15.9 --multi False --optimise True --topology novel --isl_terminals 4 --snapshot_interval 60 --dcmst aco
 --optimisation_method random`

+To visualise resulting topologies, use the command `python analysis/visualisation.py` (make sure to pass the correct constellations to the `visualise()` function) - see [here](project/analysis/visualisation.py) for more information on using the visualise function.

+Arguments must be passed to `python analysis/visualisation.py`:

+1. `tles` - the name of the file containing a two-line element set (TLE) description of each satellite within the given mega-constellation.
+2. `location` - the location of the files containing the topology representations.
+3. `constellation_name` - the name of the satellite mega-constellation, e.g. Starlink-550.
+4. `snapshot_interval` - the number of seconds between each snapshot of the satellite mega-constellation for which a topology is built.
+5. `method` - the name of the algorithm used construct a topology.
+Options include `plus_grid`, `mdtd`, and `novel`.
+6. `topology-type` - indicates whether ISLs change over time (i.e. if ISLs disconnect, connect, or reconnect over the course of one orbit).
+Options include: `static` (they don't) and `dynamic` (they do).
+7. `num_snapshots` - the number of constellation snapshots (over one orbital period) for which a topology was built.

+Example:

+`python analysis/visualisation.py --tles kuiper-constellation_tles.txt.tmp --location ./Results/plus_grid/kuiper-630
+--constellation_name Kuiper-630 --snapshot_interval 60 --method plus_grid --topology-type static --num_snapshots 97`

 A "toy example" is provided - the Iridium constellation has relatively few satellites (66 across 6 orbits) when compared with megaconstellations, such as Kuiper, Lightspeed (Telesat) and Starlink.
+To create topologies for Iridium and visualise them, run `bash visualise.sh`.

 Please see report for full citations/references of papers that algorithms are sourced from.